carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Q1.
 Did the neural network perform well on the test set?

 Q2.
-Did you expect this from the training loss you saw?
+Did you expect this from the training loss plot?

 Q3.
 What could we do to improve the performance?